1953 South African general election

 General elections were held in South Africa on 15 April 1953.
 The elections consolidated the position of the National Party under D. F. Malan, which won an absolute majority of the 156 elected seats in the House of Assembly, also receiving the most votes.
 Its first-time majority of the white electorate would be retained until the 1989 elections.

-The United Party under JGN Strauss, who had become leader after Jan Smuts' death in 1950, lost several seats, and suffered several splits after the election.
+The United Party under J. G. N. Strauss, who had become leader after Jan Smuts' death in 1950, lost several seats, and suffered several splits after the election.
 The Labour Party leader died five days before the election.
 Cape Coloured voters voted for the last time in a general election until 1994, overwhelmingly for the United Party.

 Changes in composition

 Native representative members

 The second term of the white MPs elected to represent black voters, from special electoral districts in Cape Province under the Representation of Natives Act 1936, expired on 30 June 1948 (just over a month after the National Party came to power in the 1948 general election).
 These seats were not vacated by a dissolution of Parliament, so they were not contested at either the 1948 or 1953 general elections.

 The three representative seats were filled by elections on 17 November 1948.
 Two Independent MPs (W.H.
 Stuart of Transkeian Territories and Mrs V.M.L.
 Ballinger of Cape Eastern) were returned.
 The third seat was taken by Sam Kahn, a South African Communist Party member, who gained the seat from an Independent.

 The term of these members expired on 30 June 1954 (the first 30 June to fall after five years from the date of election).

 The Communist Party dissolved itself (at least as an open political party) when legislation to ban it was going through Parliament in 1950.
 Sam Kahn was ultimately banned from being a member of Parliament, in 1952, under the anti-Communist legislation.
 Subsequently, two successive by-elections were held in Cape Western, but the victors had similar views to Mr Kahn and were also excluded from Parliament.
 The seat was then left vacant for the remainder of the term.